AgilAghamirzayev/courses/texnoera/course01/core-java/readme.md

     - Composition vs Inheritance
     - When and when not to use inheritance
     - Avoiding deep inheritance hierarchies

+- Access modifiers
+  - public
+  - private
+  - protected
+  - default

+# 11 OOP PART 6:
+- Polymorphism
+  - Compile time polymorphism -> **overloading**
+    The compiler determines which method to call based on the type and number of arguments passed to the method.
+  - Runtime polymorphism -> **overriding**
+  - Dynamic Method Dispatch
+    When a method is called on an object, the runtime system determines which implementation of the method to use based on the actual type of the object, not just its declared type.
+    Association, composition, and aggregation are all types of relationships between classes in object-oriented programming

+- Association (Has a)

+  Association, in general terms, refers to the relationship between any two entities.
+Association in java is the relationship that can be established between any two classes.

+  These relationships can be of four types:

+  * One-to-One relation (Email -> User Account)
+  * One-to-many relation (Country -> City)
+  * Many-to-one relation (Order -> Customer)
+  * Many-to-many relation (Book -> Author)

+- Aggregation
+  * has a
+  * weak association
+    Aggregation represents a weak relationship between two classes where one class (the whole) contains a reference to the other class (the part), but the part can exist independently of the whole.

+- Composition
+  - part-of
+  - strong association
+  - child does not exist independently of its parent Composition represents a strong relationship between two classes where one class (the composite) contains the other class (the component).
+The component cannot exist independently of the composite, and any changes to the composite will affect the component.

 - Object class
   - Default extends
   - Methods